AJFree458/opus1_Horiseon_refactor/README.md

 ## Description

-This is a refactor of an existing webpage to do the following:
+This project is a refactor of an existing webpage to do the following:
     1. Change the codebase so that it follows accessibility standards.
     2. Make any changes to the codebase to clean it up from what was there previously.